e-harrell/stock/Results.md

 ### The ets() function was applied to the training data to choose the best ets (error, trend, seasonality) model to fit to the data.
 It returned a model with simple exponential smoothing with multiplicative errors.
-This model had in a smoothing parameter of 0.9999 which means that in the model, more weight is given to the more recent stock prices.
+This model had in a smoothing parameter of 0.9999 which means that in the model, more weight is given to the more recent high stock prices.
 This ets model was then used to forecast future values.
 The forecasted data was plotted along with the test data.
 The plot showed that the test data appears to fall within the 95% prediction intervals from the ets model.

 ```